paczek654321/collisions-js/README.md

 # Current Features
 - Working collisions between circles and rectangles
 - Ivisible walls at the canvas edges

-# Planned features
 - Bouncing
 - Transfering momentum

-- Adding objects to the simulation at runtime
+# Planned features
+- Turning this into a simple engine